Surprise is key part of migrant travel from Florida, Texas - KESQ

 U.S. officials told immigration attorneys that required check-ins would be postponed, Henriquez said.
 Homeland Security officials didn’t immediately respond to a request for comment Friday.

+In San Antonio, a Latina woman approached migrants at a city-run shelter and put them up at a nearby La Quinta Inn, where she visited daily with food and gift cards, Henriquez said.
+She promised jobs and three months of housing in Washington, New York, Philadelphia and Boston.

+The city of San Antonio was unaware of the flights, said Maria Villagomez, deputy city manager.

 On Friday, the migrants were being moved voluntarily to a military base on nearby Cape Cod.
-Gov. Charlie Baker, a Republican, said he would activate up to 125 National Guard members to assist the Massachusetts Emergency Management Agency.
+Republican Gov. Charlie Baker said he would activate up to 125 National Guard members to assist the Massachusetts Emergency Management Agency.

+DeSantis said Friday that migrants “intended to come to Florida” and going to Martha’s Vineyard was “all voluntary.”
+He did not address the migrants’ claims that they were told they were going to Boston, which is 90 miles (145 kilometers) away.

-Arizona has bused more than 1,800 migrants to Washington since May, but has kept officials on the receiving end well-informed of their plans.
+Arizona has bused more than 1,800 migrants to Washington since May, but has kept officials on the receiving end informed of the plans.
 The city of El Paso, Texas, has sent at least 1,135 migrants on 28 buses to New York since Aug.
 23 and, like Arizona, shares passenger rosters and other information.

-Last week, a 2-year-old who arrived in New York was hospitalized for dehydration and a pregnant woman on the same bus was in severe pain, according to advocates and city officials.
-Volunteer groups such as TLC NYC often wait hours for buses arriving from Texas in a designated space of Manhattan’s Port of Authority Bus Terminal because expected arrival times have been off.
+Last week, a 2-year-old who arrived in New York from Texas was hospitalized for dehydration and a pregnant woman on the same bus was in severe pain, according to advocates and city officials.

+Volunteer groups often wait hours for buses arriving from Texas in a designated space of Manhattan’s Port of Authority Bus Terminal.
+They rely on tipsters for help.

 “It’s a problem because we don’t know when the buses are coming, how many buses are coming, if anyone on these buses has medical conditions that they will need help with, if they need a wheelchair,” said Manuel Castro, commissioner of the New York City Mayor’s Office of Immigrant Affairs.
 “We at least want to know that so that we can best help people as they arrive.”

-Castro said a contractor that Texas hired to bus migrants signed an agreement that prohibits them from talking to New York officials.
-Mayor Eric Adams said this week that the city’s support system is “nearing its breaking point.”
+A contractor that Texas hired to bus migrants signed an agreement that prohibits them from talking to New York officials, Castro said.

-Some fathers have arrived in New York while their spouses and children were sent to Washington, said Ilze Thielmann, a volunteer director with TLC.
-Volunteers work to reunite them.
+Some fathers have arrived in New York while their spouses and children were sent to Washington, said Ilze Thielmann, a volunteer director with TLC NYC, a group working to reunite them.

 Illinois Democratic Gov. J.B.
 Pritzker said his administration has reached out to Texas but gets no information.
 The first migrants arrived at Chicago’s Union Station from Texas on Aug.
 31.